php-fig/fig-standards/accepted/PSR-11-container-meta.md

 1. <a name="link_base_exception_usefulness"></a>[Discussion about the usefulness of the base exception](https://groups.google.com/forum/#!topic/php-fig/_vdn5nLuPBI)
 1. <a name="link_not_found_behaviour"></a>[Discussion about the `NotFoundExceptionInterface`](https://groups.google.com/forum/#!topic/php-fig/I1a2Xzv9wN8)
 1. <a name="link_get_optional_parameters"></a>Discussion about get optional parameters [in container-interop](https://github.com/container-interop/container-interop/issues/6) and on the [PHP-FIG mailing list](https://groups.google.com/forum/#!topic/php-fig/zY6FAG4-oz8)

+## 11. Errata

+## Type additions

+The 1.1 release of the `psr/container` package includes scalar parameter types.
+The 2.0 release of the package includes return types.
+This structure leverages PHP 7.2 covariance support to allow for a gradual upgrade process.

+Implementers MAY add return types to their own packages at their discretion, provided that:

+- the return types match those in the 2.0 package.
+- the implementation specifies a minimum PHP version of 7.2.0 or later.

+Implementers MAY add parameter types to their own packages in a new major release, either at the same time as adding return types or in a subsequent release, provided that:

+- the parameter types match those in the 1.1 package.
+- the implementation specifies a minimum PHP version of 7.2.0.
+- the implementation depends on `"psr/container": "^1.1 || ^2.0"` so as to exclude
+  the untyped 1.0 version.

+Implementers are encouraged but not required to transition their packages toward the 2.0 version of the package at their earliest convenience.